nnethercott/mox_cluster_tests/README.md

 # mox_cluster_tests
-collection of subfolders for tests i want to run on the mox cluster
+miscellaneous collection of tests for APCS project to run on MOX cluster